princeton-computational-imaging/2in1_camera/README.md

 }
 ```
 ## Requirements
 This code is developed using Pytorch on Linux machine.
 Full frozen environment can be found in 'env.yml', note some of these libraries are not necessary to run this code.
 Other than the packages installed in the environment, our image formation model is built based on package [pado](https://github.com/shwbaek/pado) to simulate wave optics.

+## Training and Evaluation
+We include all training and eval bash scripts under 'bash_scripts/' folder.
+Please refer to 'config/' for optics and sensor specs, and 'utils/dataloader' for data processing.

+## Pre-trained Models and Optimized DOE Designs
+Optimzed DOE Designs and pre-trained models are available under 'ckpts/' folder available at http://2in1_camera.cs.princeton.edu.
+Please refer to the supplemental documents for fabrication details.

+## Inference
+We include a sample script that demonstrates the reconstruction process using an experimental capture in outdoor setting, including the left-right calibration, reconstruction and test-time refinement.
+You can download the example capture and calibration under 'captures/' folder available at http://2in1_camera.cs.princeton.edu and run the 'inference.ipynb' notebook in Jupyter Notebook.

 ## License
 Our code is licensed under BSL-1.
 By downloading the software, you agree to the terms of this License.